Subsections

 is synonym of `tends to' (e.g.

-means that tends to the infinite).
+tends to the infinite).

 Some other notation will surely come during the next few weeks.